 When I got divorced, dental insurance was the last thing on my mind.
-Not that it would have changed anything, but I had no idea how expensive it would be!
-More than $100 for a cleaning?
-What?
-And I don’t even want to talk about how much a crown or filling costs.
+Though it wouldn’t have changed anything, I had no idea how expensive the out-of-pocket costs would be.
+A teeth cleaning alone would cost me upward of $100, and I don’t even want to talk about how much for a crown or filling.

-To make matters worse, every time you turn around, they want you to come more often.
-Used to be once a year for a cleaning, but now they tell you every six months.
-I’ve even heard of some dentists who want you to come in three or four times every year, depending on you severe your dental plaque or other issues are.
+To make matters worse, every time you turn around, they want to see you more often.
+For many years, my dentist asked me to come in once a year for a cleaning.
+These days, they request I visit every six months.
+I’ve even heard of some dentists who recommend three or four appointments every year, depending on the severity of your dental plaque or other issues.

 That leaves one-third of us without regular dental care.
-There are a variety of reasons people forgo dental care, including one of the most common: no dental insurance.
+There are a variety of reasons individuals forgo the dentist, with one of the more common reasons being that he or she is among the more than 37 million Americans without dental insurance.

 Find the Best Dental Plan in Your Area — Get a Free Quote Here >>